An essay by Max Grünberg on the current state of Bitcoin politics.

 Without a doubt, Bitcoin has been one of the best performing assets of the last decade thanks to its artificial scarcity which is embedded in the Bitcoin protocol and the cypherlibertarian rhetoric surrounding it.
 When conceiving Bitcoin, its mysterious founder Satoshi Nakamoto, took the exact opposite route for the creation of the first decentralized digital currency than Hayek as he believed that mass adoption of a currency would need a strong incentive structure.
 And what is a better incentive than strongly rewarding early adopters?
 The rewards that are handed out to the miners in return for the work they put in to secure the network, increase in value the more people buy into the system.
 It is therefore not surprising that many observers call out Bitcoin to be driven by the bigger fools theory and that it is nothing more than a pyramid scheme.
 But to be fair doesn’t this logic of rewarding early investors apply to all assets?
 Despite the speculative boom and bust phases, until now Bitcoin did not turn out to be a Ponzi scheme.
 Even after the worst crashes the price of Bitcoin did not only recover and reclaimed past alt time highs but also spiraled further up into new dizzying heights, drawing in ever more capital into its gravity well.
 The future will tell whether Bitcoin has more steam in the tank.

 From a technological standpoint, it is highly questionable whether Bitcoin will ever be able to replace our current financial system and become the global financial settlement layer as blockchains are the slowest and most expensive databases ever conceived.
 Decentralization comes at a price.
-For years critics argued the 7 transactions per second the Bitcoin network is able to process will not suffice for mass adoption and even with off-chain scaling solutions like the Lightning Network protocol it is uncertain whether the routing between nodes will be feasible when the network grows into millions or billions of users, who would like to use a reliable and cheap financial infrastructure for microtransactions in their everyday life.
+For years critics argued the 7 transactions per second the Bitcoin network is able to process will not suffice for mass adoption and even with off-chain scaling solutions like the Lightning Network protocol it is uncertain whether the routing between nodes will be feasible and remain decentralized when the network grows into millions or billions of users, who would like to use a reliable and cheap financial infrastructure for microtransactions in their everyday life.
 At the same time, these solutions are already being rolled out and tested in the real world.
 In 2019, an anonymous American donor funded the largest Bitcoin experiment yet at the pacific coast of El Salvador in the surf village El Zonte, transforming the local economy to run on Bitcoin’s Lightning Network.
 In what became known as Bitcoin Beach, the cryptocurrency was introduced as a form of payment two years prior to El Salvador’s bitcoin laws.
 While some share the story of enthusiastic users, others point towards the exorbitant transaction fees to exchange Bitcoins back to stable coins on central exchanges or at the two Bitcoin ATMs in the country, which makes the technology useless for the local population unless they hold onto their Bitcoin.
 At least president Bukele promises to provide a national wallet called ‘Chivo’ with the option to convert Bitcoin automatically to US Dollars.
 As approximately 70% percent of the population does not have access to traditional financial services, this would bank those without access to the legacy banking system without exposing them to the volatility of Bitcoin price movement.
 The critical question is how high the fees will be.

 One who certainly believes that Bitcoin still has a long way to go is Nayib Bukele.
 Like the investors before him, he bets that a relatively early entry, in case other countries follow, will allow him to suck off the wealth of the future latecomers who will drive the price even higher.
 In a tweet, he declared that ‘It [Bitcoin] will bring financial inclusion, investment, tourism, innovation and economic development for our country’.
 By abolishing the capital gains for crypto assets, he hopes to attract wealthy individuals and companies to set up their operations in his country.
 One day after Congress approved his proposal, this man of action revealed his strategy of using geothermal energy produced by volcanos to supply energy for future mining operations, which would make El Salvador the first governmental actor officially participating in the validation of the transaction history in the Bitcoin network.
 Since the target difficulty of the Proof of Work consensus mechanism increased to a level, where mining was not profitable any longer on consumer devices, huge mining facilities and whole industries providing necessary specialized hardware, so-called Application-specific integrated circuits (in short ASICs), spawned everywhere around the globe at places where energy is cheap enough.
 To run a profitable mining operation, the cost per kilowatt-hour must be below three cents.
 This concentrated Bitcoin mining where energy can be easily stolen or exists in abundance, for instance near hydroelectric dams in the Sichuan region in China, where, in the dry summer months, miners also had to rely heavily on energy that is produced in coal plants, around gas fields in Siberia controlled by Gazprom, or in Iranian mosques, which do not have to pay for electricity.